ray-project/ray/doc/source/rllib-env.rst

 Implementing a Centralized Critic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Implementing a centralized critic that takes as input the observations and actions of other concurrent agents requires the definition of custom policies.
-It can be done as follows:
+Here are two ways to implement a centralized critic compatible with the multi-agent API:

+**Strategy 1: Sharing experiences in the trajectory preprocessor**:

-1. Querying the critic: this can be done in the ``postprocess_trajectory`` method of a custom policy, which has full access to the policies and observations of concurrent agents via the ``other_agent_batches`` and ``episode`` arguments.
+The most general way of implementing a centralized critic involves modifying the ``postprocess_trajectory`` method of a custom policy, which has full access to the policies and observations of concurrent agents via the ``other_agent_batches`` and ``episode`` arguments.
 The batch of critic predictions can then be added to the postprocessed trajectory.
 Here's an example:

 .. code-block:: python